 A: Crack filler is a rubber joint sealant that doesn’t actually ‘dry’.
 It just cools down and firms up some.
 This “hardening” process happens VERY quickly and can be driven on within minutes.
 Crack filling can be done in the busiest of parking lots with little disruption (due to the quick “dry” time).
 It is one of the easiest services to perform in your asphalt maintenance plan.
 During the warmer months, dusting over the cracks to speed up the cooling time with a black silica sand or a de-tacking agent.
 Generally speaking, in most applications, regular traffic flow can happen in as little as 10 minutes.

 Q: How Much Does Asphalt Crack Filler Cost?

 A: The average cost for crack filling services is around 45-75 cents for foot.
 That being said, a number of factors affect the final cost of your cracked pavement repair job like, the size of the job, the number of days/amount of trips it will take to complete, and the current condition of your asphalt.

-A: You can and should seal a cracked asphalt surface BUT only after crack filler is applied to first seal the cracks.
+A: First use a crack filler application to seal the cracks.
 Without crack filler, the sealer will not properly seal the cracks, and further damages will occur.
 Crack filler and asphalt sealer work best when applied in conjunction with one another.